 But with a search phrase like “what is a blog”?

-Is obvious what the user is asking and in an ideal world, I can tell this person is a beginner who is about going into online marketing but didn’t know how to get started with a blog and don’t even know what a blog is, the functions, why using a blog for online marketing etc.
+Is obvious what the user is asking and in an ideal world, I can tell this person is a beginner who is about going into online marketing but did not know how to get started with a blog.
+He wants a clear definition of what a blog is , the functions, why using a blog for online marketing etc.

 The better you can provide this user with a thorough definition, functions, benefits, and why using blogs for online marketing, the more your chances of hitting top 10 results.